Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Superstrong coupling

+When the qubit--mode coupling strength to the $n$th CCA mode, $G_n$ [see \methods], becomes comparable to the mode frequency spacing $\Delta\Omega_n = \Omega_n - \Omega_{n-1}$, the avoided crossing shifts exceed $\Delta\Omega_n$, effectively hybridizing multiple modes simultaneously.
+Since there are $N$ qubit--mode coupling strengths but only $N-1$ mode frequency spacings, we define the $n$th \emph{coupling per average mode splitting}, $G_n/\overline{\Delta\Omega_n}$, where each coupling is normalized by the average of the neighboring mode spacings $\overline{\Delta\Omega_n} = \frac{1}{2}\left(\Delta\Omega_{n+1} + \Delta\Omega_{n}\right)$~[\subautoref{fig:fig1}{\textbf{h}}].
 In systems with linear dispersion and uniform coupling, superstrong coupling produces a smooth frequency shift of all modes as a function of the qubit frequency~\cite{kuzminSuperstrongCouplingCircuit2019a}.
-In our case, however, the staggered coupling of the qubit to the CCA modes [see \subautoref{fig:fig1}{\textbf{g}}] leads to an alternating pattern: modes that are even with respect to the giant experience large frequency shifts, while odd modes, weakly coupled at the qubit position, remain nearly unperturbed [see inset \subautoref{fig:fig1}{\textbf{a}} and \aref{app:sec:qubit_CCA}].
-Consequently, strongly shifted modes overlap with weakly shifted ones.
+In our case, however, the engineered coupling profile of the qubit to the CCA [see \extfigref{extfig:fig1_1}] leads to an alternating pattern: even modes experience large frequency shifts, while odd modes, weakly coupled at the qubit position, remain nearly unperturbed [see inset \subautoref{fig:fig1}{\textbf{a}} and \aref{app:sec:qubit_CCA}].
+Consequently, strongly shifted modes overlap and interfere with weakly shifted ones.

-Due to the high $G_n/\Delta\Omega_n$ ratio, the qubit is expected to participate simultaneously in multiple eigenmodes.
-We quantify this with the \emph{atomic participation ratio}~\cite{scigliuzzo2025quantum,minev2021energy}, defined as $\abs{u_m}^2$ for the $m$th dressed eigenstate $\ket{\psi_m}$.
-In \subautoref{fig:fig2}{\textbf{b}}, we show the atomic ratios in grey, extracted from each of the eigenstates of Hamiltonian \eqrefauto{eq:normalSpaceHamiltonian}, plotted on a logarithmic scale.
-Experimentally, we determine $\abs{u_m}^2$ using the Hellmann--Feynman theorem~\cite{scigliuzzo2025quantum,feynmanForcesMolecules1939}, which yields $\abs{u_m}^2 = \dd \tilde{\omega}_m / \dd \omega_q$, and report values for several dressed modes in \subautoref{fig:fig2}{\textbf{b}} [additional data in \aref{app:sec:qubit_CCA}].
+Due to the high $G_n/\overline{\Delta\Omega_n}$ ratio, the qubit is expected to participate simultaneously in multiple eigenmodes.
+We quantify this with the \emph{atomic participation ratio}~\cite{scigliuzzo2025quantum,minev2021energy}, defined as $\abs{u_m}^2$ for the $m$th dressed eigenstate $\ket{\psi_m}$ [see \autoref{sec:experiment}].
+In \subautoref{fig:fig2}{\textbf{b}}, we show the atomic ratios with grey lines, extracted from each of the eigenstates of Hamiltonian \eqrefauto{eq:normalSpaceHamiltonian}, plotted on a logarithmic scale.
+Experimentally, we determine $\abs{u_m}^2$ using the Hellmann--Feynman theorem~\cite{scigliuzzo2025quantum,feynmanForcesMolecules1939}, from the measured dressed CCA modes $\tilde\omega_m$, according to $\abs{u_m}^2 = \dd \tilde{\omega}_m / \dd \omega_q$, and report values for several dressed modes in \subautoref{fig:fig2}{\textbf{b}} [additional data in \aref{app:sec:qubit_CCA}].
 As required by normalization, $\sum_m \abs{u_m}^2 = 1$.
 The small discrepancies between theory and experiment are attributable to disorder.